ryanwebber/ryanwebber.github.io/content/_projects/raybaby.md

 the first time!

 Building on this foundation you can add new geometry types, ambient lighting, focal blur, and so on.
-I also added an immediate-modea GUI to control the camera, a declarative DSL for defining the scene, and a few other nicities.
+I also added an immediate-mode GUI to control the camera, a declarative DSL for defining the scene, and a few other niceties.
 To my eyes, the renders actually look pretty good!
 They take a while though, because we've put almost no effort into optimizing this thing.

 ## The Future

 There's a lot of room for improvement here.
-This implementation barely supports meshes, and to do so would require specific spacial partitioning optimizations.
+This implementation barely supports meshes, and to do so would require specific spatial partitioning optimizations.
 We could add support for textures, more types of lights, and much more.
 Still, pretty good for ~300 lines of WGSL eh?